duffcon/SimpleAspNetMVC/README.md

-LibraryIntern has passed the interview they need to train for the job (inplement interface).
+LibraryIntern has passed the interview they need to train for the job (implement interface).
 Create LibraryIntern.cs
 ```
 //LibraryIntern.cs
 using SimpleAspNetMVC.Data.interfaces;